 AppMap makes information about findings available in two main locations:

 In Visual Studio Code, findings are displayed In the Runtime Analysis sidebar pane sorted by impact category and type.

 Clicking the ‘Overview’ link in the Runtime Analysis sidebar will open the ‘Runtime Analysis Summary’ window which contains a summary of findings for a particular project.

 AppMap Analysis scans your AppMaps to find software design flaws that impact performance, stability, security and maintainability.
 This runtime code analysis can find the problems that static code analyzers miss - and that cause 90% of today’s most serious production issues.

 AppMap Analysis is available for both JetBrains IDEs and Visual Studio Code.
-Follow the instructions below for your code editor of choice to enable AppMap Analysis.

 Let’s look at a sample Ruby on rails application, where AppMap has already been installed and AppMaps have been generated.
 From the test cases, you’ll see a new option for findings in the left-hand column or an option here for investigate findings.

 You can see one of the issues we’ve found is that a log event contained secret data by clicking on the finding will be taken directly to the line of code where this event occurs by hovering over the pin.

 You can open the AppMap and see exactly where the function wrote this secret to a log file.
 How does AppMap know that this was a secret?
 Unlike static analyzers and other tools that do pattern matching AppMap knows this function generates secrets because we have built in knowledge of common software libraries with pre-populated labels.

 We know exactly where to look to avoid false positives.
 Developers can extend their labels, whether it’s a common library or not with simple code comments on their functions.